bogey3/ImposterSyndrome/README.md

 # ImposterSyndrome
 This is a packet sniffer for Among Us.
-It will inform you who are crewmates, and who are imposters.
+It will inform you which players are crewmates, and which are imposters.

 # Prerequisites
 This program relies on gopacket, which relies on winpcap or npcap on windows, please install one of those before running this program.